maxpit/human-pose-estimation/README.md

 use `conda env create -f environment.yml` to install a new conda environment from the environment.yml file

+use `conda activate hpe` to activate the new environment.

 install glfw using `pip install glfw`

 use the fork on https://github.com/vstarlinger/opendr and follow the installation procecdure in the readme in order to install opendr and chumpy